MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/encryption-and-certificates/Set-IRMConfiguration.md

 ## PARAMETERS

 ### -AutomaticServiceUpdateEnabled
+This parameter is currently not in use.
 The AutomaticServiceUpdateEnabled parameter specifies whether to allow the automatic addition of new features within Azure Information Protection for your cloud-based organization.
 Valid values are:

 - $true: New Azure Information Protection features announced through Office 365 message center will be enabled automatically in your cloud-based organization.
 This is the default value.